We listed seven of the best cloud security practices to help your IT team keep your cloud environment secure.

 Security and technology should go hand in hand with each other.
 An increasing number of digital transformation initiatives has lead to an immeasurable amount of business technologies being developed and released over the years.
 Keeping these technologies safe and secure is incredibly important, as cybersecurity threats can invade any technology and attack your business.
 This holds true for cloud computing as well; knowing the best security practices is a critical step for any enterprise running a cloud environment.

 Cloud security is essential for businesses, and knowing the best practices for securing a cloud environment is even more so.
-The specifics of your enterprise’s cloud security strategies will vary depending on the specifics of your cloud usage and needs; however, there are some best cloud security practices that any business should have in their arsenal.
+The specifics of your enterprise’s cloud security strategies will vary depending on the specifics of your cloud usage and needs; however, there are some best cloud security practices that any business should have in its arsenal.
 Below, we’ve listed seven of the best security practices to help your IT team keep your cloud environment secure.

 Shared cloud security responsibilities